 - Don't drive a car, ride a bike, or operate machinery until your doctor says it's okay.

 - If you take aspirin or some other blood thinner, be sure to talk to your doctor.
-He or she will tell you if and when to start taking this medicine again.
+The doctor will tell you if and when to start taking this medicine again.
 Make sure that you understand exactly what your doctor wants you to do.

 - If you normally take medicine, your doctor will tell you if and when you can restart it.
-He or she will also give you instructions about taking any new medicines.
+The doctor will also give you instructions about taking any new medicines.

 Subdural hematoma: When to call